 Dinner at Sebastian’s Bistro ends with the Celebrated House-made Coconut-Pineapple Bread Pudding with Caramel Sauce and Vanilla Ice Cream.

 I’ve said it before and I’ll say it again: this is better than the bread pudding at ‘Ohana.
 I just want to reiterate that, as first impressions often lead to hyperbole that later comes back to reality.
-Two years later with return visits to both ‘Ohana and Sebastian’s Bistro under my belt, I remain convinced that this is the better of the two desserts.
+A few years later with return visits to both ‘Ohana and Sebastian’s Bistro under my belt, I remain convinced that this is the better of the two desserts.

 To be sure, both are fantastic.
 If there’s a Walt Disney World Mount Rushmore of desserts, a case can be made that both of them belong up there.
 Now, it’d be weird to make a Mount Rushmore of desserts in the first place, and even odder to have two slots dedicated to bread pudding.
 (And honestly, if we’re honoring both of these, we probably also have to consider the bread puddings at both Boathouse and Raglan Road.
 Okay, so new idea, a Walt Disney World Mount Rushmore of bread puddings!)